Changissnz/selfinterest/README.md

 the pragmatics of additional development on top of the present infrastructure that is the utility of knowledge for the methodologies and material constructs.
-The statement could very well be spun by interpretation for words of analogous assortment for meanings outside of the bluntness, perhaps something sharp or witty to please the humors, cracking smiles on all of those faces, or something that is a patronizing remark on the follies of introspection that could have taken many years only to miss the mark by many immeasurable distances.
-Additionally, the statement could be interpreted as a call to deconstruct understanding right down the axiom, which then would not demand much words to be used, leaving sentient existence little else to do but the predominantly physical.
+The statement could very well be spun by interpretation for words of analogous assortment, for meanings outside of the bluntness, perhaps something sharp or witty to please the humors, cracking smiles on all of those faces, or something that is a patronizing remark on the follies of introspection that could have taken many years only to miss the mark by many immeasurable distances.
+Additionally, the statement could be interpreted as a call to deconstruct understanding right down to the axiom, which then would not demand much words to be used, leaving sentient existence little else to do but the predominantly physical.
 Herein lies more issues with the usage of the word.
 The word, as used for ultimate consideration, must